Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Mathematical Framework of Optimization Stability

 \subsection{Stage 2: Invariance under Shuffling}

-The "shuffling" operation is mathematically a permutation matrix $P$. \begin{theorem}{Permutation Invariance}{perm_inv} Let $A$ be an RPTP matrix.
-For any permutation matrices $P$ and $Q$, the matrix $PAQ$ retains the RPTP. \end{theorem} \begin{proof} By \textbf{Theorem 3.5} of the RPTP theory \citep{RPTP_paper}, RPTP is invariant under permutation equivalence.
+The "shuffling" operation is mathematically a permutation matrix $P$. \begin{proposition}[Permutation Invariance] Let $A$ be an RPTP matrix.
+For any permutation matrices $P$ and $Q$, the matrix $PAQ$ retains the RPTP. \end{proposition} \begin{proof} By \textbf{Theorem 3.5} of the RPTP theory \citep{RPTP_paper}, RPTP is invariant under permutation equivalence.
 Mathematically, shuffling reorders the basis vectors of the tangent space without altering the transversality.
 Thus, the shuffled matrix $L_{\text{shuffled}} = P L$ strictly preserves the RPTP.
 This guarantees that mixing information across the widened blocks does not introduce structural singularities. \end{proof}